CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 AERO wheels come with Novatec R01 hubs and Sapim CX-Ray spokes.
 They are common on entry-level wheels and easily serviceable.

-The rim brake option wheels provide great braking performance, and they can tolerate up to 300°C. So, if you like long descents, you don’t have to be afraid of bad stopping power.
+The rim brake option wheels provide great braking performance and can tolerate up to 300°C. So, if you like long descents, you don’t have to be afraid of bad stopping power.

 On ICAN’s website, you can also choose the disc type (center lock or 6-bolt) and freehub (Shimano or XDR).